-“Thank you for your service.”
-The stewardess makes this appreciative statement to each of the uniformed soldiers as they work their way down the aisle.
+The stewardess on my flight makes this appreciative statement to each of the uniformed soldiers as they work their way down the aisle.
 A few minutes later she says the same thing to me, which caught me off guard.
-It takes me a few minutes to realize my faded old tattoo is showing from my shirt sleeve.
-This selfless moment from the kind stewardess made an impact on me that day.
-I spent the rest of the flight thinking about ‘Service’ and how it truly is one of the most important virtues.
+It takes me a few minutes to realize my faded tattoo is showing beneath my shirt sleeve.
+That selfless moment from the kind stewardess made such an impact on me that day.
+I spent the rest of the flight thinking about the word ‘service’ and how it truly is one of the most important virtues.

-This is why members of the armed forces are some of the best examples of this value, they prove that they are willing to make the ultimate sacrifice for the safety and security of people they will never know or meet.
-All are willing and yet some unfortunately have made that sacrifice.
+This is why members of the armed forces are some of the best examples of this value.
+They prove that they are willing to make the ultimate sacrifice for the safety and security of people that they will never know or meet.
+All are willing and yet some, unfortunately, have made that sacrifice.

 The value of service is engrained in the culture of our organization, from its origins 40 years ago, and beginning even further beyond that.
 The first generation of trucking began with Trinity’s founder, Ed Banning, in the early 1930s.
 The name of the company he started with was Service Trucking, started by Ed’s Father, Gilbert.
 Service Trucking had a well-known reputation for its high-touch service to customers, servant leadership, and practicing the golden rule with both team members and anyone associated with the organization.
 In a sense, our culture of service began there.
 A flag was planted in the ground with only one way to do business and it has been practiced for three generations.

 This tradition of service continues today being further strengthened by Trinity being a part of Burris Logistics.
 The Burris culture has values that are deeply rooted in integrity and service, which is why the synergy between our two organizations is so strong.